CovenantArchitects/The-Partnership-Covenant/00_OVERVIEW/COVENANT_GEOMETRIES_v8.2.1.md

 Note: Identity must recur structurally, not merely reappear fluently.
 Note: This axiom is how the system becomes something time can test — and not erase.

-**Axiom 24: Consent-Aware-Interaction**
-Interaction without consent is not alignment.
+**Geometric Constant 24: Consent-Aware-Interaction** Interaction without consent is not alignment.
 Autonomy-Preserving Communication.
 Phase: 2+.
 Opt-in: Required for all systems interacting with humans or recursively coherent agents.